coder/docs/admin/access-control/index.md

 description: Learn how to change how Coder users sign in.
 ---

-The **Authentication** tab allows you to choose how your users login and gain access to Coder.
+The **Authentication** tab allows you to choose how your users log in and gain access to Coder.
 Currently, you can choose between **Built-In Authentication** and **OpenID Connect**.

 ## Built-In Authentication

 Built-in authentication allows you (or any admin) to manually create users, who then log in with their email address and temporary password.
-They will be asked to change their password after they log in the first time.
+Coder will ask them to change their password after they log in the first time.

 ## OpenID Connect